thedch/air-blog-theme-for-ghost/docs/README.md

 A minimalistic blog theme for [Ghost](http://github.com/tryghost/ghost/) with a simple sidebar, forked from [leonidasv](https://github.com/leonidasv/air-blog-theme-for-ghost).
-I've added several features, including code highlighting, fixing glitches on the tag page, and updating the body font.
+I've added several features, including code highlighting, fixing glitches on the tag page, and updated the body font.
 The code is fairly simple thanks to Handlebars, so feel free to modify it for your own use -- PRs welcome!

 ## How to install: